 (b) in response to a requisition directed to him under subsection (1) by an authorised officer, give any information that is false or misleading.

-Penalty: $1 000.
+Penalty: a fine of $1 000.

 [Section 27 amended by No. 18 of 1986 s.
 6; No. 6 of 1996 s.
-9.]
+9; No. 30 of 2012 s.
+10.]

 27A.
 Offences involving vehicles, presumptions as to offender etc.

+(1A) In this section —

+infringement notice means an infringement notice under section 30;

+prosecution notice means a prosecution notice under the Criminal Procedure Act 2004;

+relevant time, in relation to an offence, means the time at which the offence is alleged to have been committed;

+responsible person, for a vehicle, means —

+(a) if the Road Traffic (Administration) Act 2008 section 6 is in operation — a person responsible for the vehicle under that section; or

+(b) if the Road Traffic (Administration) Act 2008 section 6 is not in operation — a person responsible for the vehicle under the Road Traffic Act 1974 section 5A.

-(1) Where an offence against section 23 or 24 consists of the depositing of litter or causing litter to be deposited on any land or on or into any waters from a vehicle or the breaking of or causing to be broken any glass, metal or glass earthenware on any land or on or into any waters from a vehicle and the authorised officer investigating the offence is unable to establish who committed the offence, the driver or person in charge of the vehicle is to be taken to have committed the offence and may be proceeded against and is punishable accordingly.
+(1) Where an offence against section 23 or 24 consists of the depositing of litter or causing litter to be deposited on any land or on or into any waters from a vehicle or the breaking of or causing to be broken any glass, metal or earthenware on any land or on or into any waters from a vehicle and the authorised officer investigating the offence is unable to establish who committed the offence —

+(a) the driver or person in charge of the vehicle at the relevant time; or

+(b) if the authorised officer investigating the offence is unable to establish who was the driver or person in charge of the vehicle at the relevant time, a responsible person for the vehicle at that time,

+is to be taken to have committed the offence and may be proceeded against and is punishable accordingly.

+(2) Despite subsection (1), a person is not to be taken to have committed an offence under that subsection if —

+(a) within 14 days after the date of service of an infringement notice on the person for the offence, the person gives to the person who served the infringement notice; or

+(b) within 14 days after the date of service of a copy of a prosecution notice on the person for the offence, the person gives to the person who commenced the prosecution,

+a written statement, on oath or by statutory declaration, that complies with subsection (3) or (4), as the case requires.

-(2) Notwithstanding subsection (1), the driver or person in charge of a vehicle is not to be taken to have committed an offence by virtue of that subsection if, not later than 10 days after the date of service of a summons on that person for that offence, he or she supplies to the authorised officer who instituted the proceeding a statement in writing, on oath or by statutory declaration, to the satisfaction of the authorised officer, verifying that some other person committed the offence and —
+(3) If the person was the driver or person in charge of the vehicle at the relevant time, the statement must verify that some other person committed the offence and either —

+(a) state the name and address of that other person; or

+(b) if that name and address are not known to the person, verify that the person does not know and cannot by reasonable diligence find out that name and address.

+(4) If the person was a responsible person for the vehicle at the relevant time, the statement must verify that the person was not the driver or person in charge of the vehicle at that time and either —

-(a) supplying the name of that other person and the address at which that person can be located; or
+(a) state the name and address of the driver or person in charge of the vehicle at that time; or

-(b) if that name and address are not known to the person, verifying that the person does not know and cannot by reasonable diligence find out that other person’s name and address.
+(b) if that name and address are not known to the person, verify that the person does not know and cannot by reasonable diligence find out that name and address.

-(3) If a prosecution is instituted against a person named in a statement supplied under subsection (2), a copy of the statement must be served with the summons.
+(5A) If an infringement notice is served on a person named in a statement given under subsection (2), a copy of the statement must be served with the infringement notice.